drocheam/optrace/docs/source/usage/image.rst

    otp.chromaticities_cie_1976(ot.presets.light_spectrum.standard)

 A user defined :python:`title` can also be set.
-The parameter :python:`rendering_intent` is specified for the conversion of the colors into the sRGB color space, but generally the default value of "Absolute" is suited. :python:`block=True` interrupts the rest of the program and :python:`norm` specifies the brightness normalization, explained a few paragraphs below.
+The parameter :python:`rendering_intent` is specified for the conversion of the colors into the sRGB color space, but generally the default value of "Absolute" is suited.  :python:`norm` specifies the brightness normalization, explained a few paragraphs below.

 A full function call could look like this:

 .. testcode::

    otp.chromaticities_cie_1976(ot.presets.light_spectrum.standard, title="Standard Illuminants",\
-                               block=False, rendering_intent="Perceptual", norm="Largest")
+                               rendering_intent="Perceptual", norm="Largest")

 .. list-table:: Examples of CIE 1931 and 1976 chromaticity diagrams.